digidotcom/xbee-python/doc/user_doc/handling_analog_and_digital_io_lines.rst

 Register an IO sample listener
 ``````````````````````````````

-In addition to configuring an XBee device to monitor and sample the analog and
+In addition to configuring an XBee to monitor and sample the analog and digital
-digital IO lines, you must register a callback in the local device where you
+IO lines, you must register a callback in the local device where you want to
-want to receive the IO samples.
-You are then notified when the device receives
+receive the IO samples.
+Then, you are notified when the local XBee receives a
-a new IO sample.
+new IO sample.

 You must subscribe to the IO samples reception service by using the method
 ``add_io_sample_received_callback()`` with an IO sample reception callback